blowekamp/PrivateDynamicCastTest/README.md

 On OSX the behavior is more interesting:

 - If "base" and "derived" have hidden visibility.
-Duplicate type RTTI will be in both the executable and the shared library.
-The dynamic_cast success but a message is logged into the system.log:
+Duplicated RTTI will be in both the executable and the shared library.
+The `dynamic_cast` of the hidden "base" object pointer to the hidden "derived" object pointersucceeds but a message is logged into the system.log:
   "dynamic_cast error 2: One or more of the following type_info's  has hidden visibility.
 They should all have public visibility.
 4base, 8derivedIILi0EE, 8derivedIILi0EE."